 So it makes sense to use language that you would use as a team everyday.
 For example;

 Your behaviours will read more like a set of commitments in your own words and less like the manifesto of a sect.

 It’s also important to remember, behaviours that aren’t specific enough are a lot harder to put into practice.

 If you start with a set of team behaviours but realise over time that only half of those resonate, scrap the rest.
-This can be particularly useful if your team is faced with one problem which needs to be addressed before all else.
+This can be particularly useful if your team is faced with one problem which needs to be addressed before everything else.